1. Home

 • a portfolio of your own artwork and design ideas to showcase your talents

-You might have to start as a customer service assistant in a studio, answering enquiries and booking appointments.
+You might be able to start as a customer service assistant in a studio, answering enquiries and booking appointments.
 From there, you could look out for trainee opportunities.

 Other Routes

-You could take short training courses and distance learning courses.
-These will not make you fully qualified.
-You'll also need to get hands-on, supervised experience in a registered studio.
+These courses do not mean you're fully qualified.
+For that, you'll need to get hands-on, supervised experience in a registered studio.

 More Information